-The evaluation team verified the product according to the vendor-provided guidance documentation and ran the tests specified in the collaborative Protection Profile for Network Devices, Version 2.2e, 27 March 2020 [PP-ND].
+The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the collaborative Protection Profile for Network Devices Version 2.2e.

-All testing was carried at the Acumen Security offices located in 2400 Research Blvd Suite #395, Rockville, MD 20850.
-The testing was conducted between 05-March-2022 and 22-November-2022.

-The Independent Testing configuration is documented in section 4 of the AAR and the detailed test activities are documented in section 6 of the AAR, which is publicly available, and is not duplicated here.
+All testing was carried at the Acumen Security office located in 2400 Research Blvd Suite #395, Rockville, MD 20850.
+Testing occurred from December 21, 2020 - December 16, 2022.
+The Independent Testing configuration is documented in section 4 of the AAR and the test activities are documented in section 6 of the AAR, which is publicly available, and is not duplicated here.